Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Update allergens when changing recipes.
 If you modify the ingredients of a dish, edit the product in iaMenu and Super Chef will automatically re-analyze the allergens.

 The AI may not detect allergens in very specific ingredients or uncommon names.
-Add the detailed ingredients in the product description and save again.
+Add detailed ingredients in the product description and save again.
 If the allergen is still not detected, mark it manually.

-I marked an allergen manually but the AI removed it
+I manually marked an allergen but the AI removed it

 This should not happen.
-When you manually mark an allergen, it remains protected as "reviewed" and the AI does not touch it.
+When you manually mark an allergen, it is protected as "reviewed" and the AI does not touch it.
 If it occurs, check that you saved correctly after the manual edit.

 I do not see the allergen icons in the customer view